Robinson–Patman Act: Contents

 "It shall be unlawful for any person engaged in commerce, in the course of such commerce, knowingly to induce or receive a discrimination in price which is prohibited by this section."

 Defenses to the Act include cost justification and matching the price of a competitor.
 In practice, the "harm to competition" requirement often is the make-or-break point.

 Sales to Military Exchanges and Commissaries are exempt from the act.

-The United States Department of Justice and the Federal Trade Commission have joint responsibilities for enforcement of the antitrust laws.
+The United States Department of Justice and the Federal Trade Commission (FTC) have joint responsibilities for enforcement of the antitrust laws.
 Though the FTC has some overlapping responsibilities with the Department of Justice, and although the Robinson–Patman Act is an amendment to the Clayton Act, the Robinson–Patman Act is not widely considered to be in the core area of the antitrust laws.
 The FTC is active in enforcement of the Robinson–Patman Act and the Department of Justice is not.

+Firms that allege discrimination can also file private civil litigation under the Act.
+This was the primary method of enforcement from the 1980s until 2025.

 This act is one in a category of regulatory enactments that attempt to control price discriminations—or different prices for identical products.
 Similar prohibitions on discrimination have been found in specialized regulatory systems, such as those relating to transportation and communications.

 Such statutes typically have exceptions or restrictions on range of application similar to those set out in the Robinson–Patman Act, to allow for differences in costs of output and distribution and differences in the degree of competition facing a vendor.

 Early enforcement of the Robinson–Patman Act was difficult, and even today, it continues to be widely unenforced.
 That was in part because of its complexity, which limited consumers' ability to understand it.
 Even for consumers who had the education in antitrust law needed to understand the Robinson–Patman Act, it was unclear how its enforcement could benefit them.

 In the late 1960s, in response to industry pressure, federal enforcement of the Robinson–Patman Act ceased for several years.
 Enforcement of the law was driven largely by private action of individual plaintiffs.
 This most likely led to a decrease in enforcement because of the difficulty individuals tend to have understanding the Act.
 In the mid-1970s, there was an unsuccessful attempt to repeal the Act.
 The Federal Trade Commission revived its use of the Act in the late 1980s, alleging discriminatory pricing against bookstores by publishers, but enforcement has declined again since the 1990s.
 On the other hand, over 20 states have price discrimination statutes similar to Robinson–Patman.

 Volume discounts may violate the act if not all customers are made aware of the availability of the discounts.